 Mt.
 Yangbew (Travel Guide): How to Get there, What to See

-Read on to find out more including the best things to do.
+What are the must-see attractions on Mt.
+Yangbew, also called Mt Jumbo?
+Read on to find out and learn the best things to do.

 La Trinidad, the capital town of Benguet, is more than just a home to the famous strawberry farms.
 It is also a mountaineering hub.
 One of its rising destinations is Mount Yangbew.
 It is the tallest mountain in the municipality and is also most frequented by local hiking enthusiasts.